 - Do not overtighten, tighten screws very carefully - Do not clean glass when hot - Do not use abrasive cleaners on glass - 4.
 The area where boost combustion air enters the firebox must be kept clear of excessive ash buildup which will block air flow.
 This area is at the front of the firebox. - 5.
 Do not store wood within heater installation clearances, or within the space required for fuel loading and ash removal.
 Keep the area around the heater clean and free of loose combustibles, furniture, newspapers, etc. - 6.
+If the plated door requires cleaning, use mild soap and water only.
+Use of abrasive cleaners will void warranty. - 7.
 Establish a routine for the fuel, wood burning and firing technique.
-Check daily for creosote buildup until experience shows how often you need to clean to be safe. - 7.
+Check daily for creosote buildup until experience shows how often you need to clean to be safe. - 8.
 Be aware that the hotter the fire, the less creosote is deposited.
 Weekly cleaning may be necessary in mild weather, even though monthly cleaning is usually enough in the coldest months when burning rates are higher.
 When wood is burned slowly, it produces tar and other organic vapours, which combine with expelled